It’s been some time since you exercised! You want to get active again and you’re wondering: “How to start exercising again?” Read on to find out!

 After your activity, cool down by performing gentle stretches.
 This helps to improve flexibility and prevent aches.

-In order to sustain your interest and make an active lifestyle your way of life, apply the following tips:
+To sustain your interest and make active lifestyle your way of life, apply the following tips:

 Download the HealthHub app on